kkevin821/hongxiong.github.io/_pages/about.md

 Also, I am working with Dr. Li-wei H. Lehman from Laboratory for Computational Physiology at MIT Institute for Medical Engineering & Science to modify custom LSTM deep learning model architecture, based on G-Computation to implement counterfactual predictions under dynamic treatment, to accommodate diverse datasets and improve model performance.

-I recently joined Mahmood Lab at the Brigham and Women's Hospital as research trainee to facilitate the development of image-text encoder-decoder foundation model to achieve image search based on caption, under the supervision of Dr Faisal Mahmood and Dr. Max Lu.
+I recently joined Mahmood Lab at the Brigham and Women's Hospital as research trainee to facilitate the development of image-text encoder-decoder foundation model to achieve image search based on caption, under the supervision of Dr. Faisal Mahmood and Dr. Max Lu.